While losing someone close to you is an emotionally intense time for someone at any age, it can affect children differently.

-A recent study in the October 2021 issue of “Pediatrics,” the official journal of the American Academy of Pediatrics, notes that more than 140,000 children in the United States lost a parent or grandparent caregiver to COVID-19 between April 1, 2020 and June 30, 2021.
-Additionally, children who were not white and non-Hispanic were 1.1 to 4.5 times more likely to experience this loss.
+A study in the October 2021 issue of “Pediatrics,” the official journal of the American Academy of Pediatrics, notes that more than 140,000 children in the United States lost a parent or grandparent caregiver to COVID-19 between April 1, 2020 and June 30, 2021.
+Additionally, non-white and non-Hispanic children were 1.1 to 4.5 times more likely to experience this loss.

 How grief affects kids